Student Organizations and Activities

 Integrates students and faculty from Temple’s schools of Health Sciences and the Ambler School of Environmental Design, to design, develop, plant, and sustain medicinal plants, vegetables, as well as herbs and other plants.
 We have developed into an outreach initiative, engaging North Philadelphia inhabitants with a variety of herbs, fruits and vegetables.

-The city’s needle exchange program.
+Supports the city's needle exchange program.
 Temple students staff the program on Thursdays, providing basic medical care (such as blood pressure screenings and flu shots) and advice on care and avoidance of infection, plus referral to other Prevention Point health care providers.

 Puentes de Salud

-Puentes de Salud is a non-profit organization that promotes the well-being of Philadelphia’s Latino population through low-cost, high-quality health care, community development, and innovative education programs.
+Promotes the well-being of Philadelphia’s Latino population through low-cost, high-quality health care, community development, and innovative education programs.
 During Monday and Thursday evening clinics, student volunteers can work with physicians, practice their Spanish by giving "charlas" (waiting room education), and take vital signs while learning the ins and outs of a clinic for the uninsured.
 Outside of clinic, volunteers can get involved in community education, health screenings at local events/fairs, and other opportunities throughout the community.